antonioua/minio-cleanup/README.md

 # minio-cleanup

-This Command Line Interface (CLI) tool assists in cleaning up files in a bucket efficiently.
+This Command Line Interface (CLI) tool assists in cleaning up files in a MinIO bucket efficiently.
 Here are its main features:

 • Multi-threaded Processing: Perform file cleanup operations concurrently to save time and increase efficiency.

 • File Name Filtering: Utilize filters to specify which files to target for cleanup, ensuring precise control over the operation.

 ## Development